-7.6.1 Using the static javascript files
+7.6.1 Using the static JavaScript and CSS files

-You can include the compiled Escher javascript file in any html document.
-The only dependencies are d3.js, and Twitter Bootstrap if you are using the option menu='all'.
-These files can be found in escher/lib.
+You can include the compiled Escher JavaScript and CSS files in any HTML document.
+The only dependencies are d3.js, and optionally Twitter Bootstrap if you are using the option menu='all'.